webmachine/webmachine-ruby/README.md

 ## A Note about MRI 1.9

 The [Reel](https://github.com/celluloid/reel) and [Hatetepe](https://github.com/lgierth/hatetepe)
-adapters might crash with a `SystemStackError` on MRI 1.9 due to its limited fiber stack size.
+adapters might crash with a `SystemStackError` on MRI 1.9 due to their limited fiber stack size.
 If your application is affected by this, the only known solution is to switch to JRuby, Rubinius or MRI 2.0.